storyprotocol/documentation/docs/Story Network (L1)/story-network/tokenomics-staking.md

 * delegatorB with 10 \* 1 = 10 shares
 * delegatorC with 10 \* 2 = 20 shares

-With the weighted and total shares calculated, we can then get the total number of inflationary tokens allocated for each delegator, noting that the total number of tokens to be distributed among delegators is give by 100 - (100 \* 0.20) = 80:
+With the weighted and total shares calculated, we can then get the total number of inflationary tokens allocated for each delegator, noting that the total number of tokens to be distributed among delegators is given by 100 - (100 \* 0.20) = 80:

 * delegatorA with 80 \* (10 / 40) = 20 tokens
 * delegatorB with 80 \* (10 / 40) = 20 tokens